Summary

 How to distinguish the various main species of Ocimum at first glance… or at first sniff?

-Photographs of Leaves, Bracts, and Fruiting Calyxes of the various main species of Ocimum
+Photographs of Leaves and Fruiting Calyxes of the various main species of Ocimum

 Foreword

-That being said, and presented photographically, an human being who genuinely cultivates an intimate connection with species of Basil, of the genus Ocimum, will recognize them “at first sight” – that is, at the mutual rebirth of this connection.
+That being said, and presented photographically, below, any human being who genuinely cultivates an intimate connection with species of Basil, of the genus Ocimum, will recognize them “at first sight” – that is, at the mutual rebirth of this connection.

-This mutual connection is established, once again, in a holistic manner—that is, with the plant perceived in its entirety: its habit, its flowers, its pollen, its leaves, its bracts, etc.
+This mutual connection is established, once again, in a holistic manner—that is, with the plant perceived in its entirety: its habit, its flowers, its pollen, its leaves, its bracts, its calyxes. etc.

 In fact, if I may digress into somewhat philosophical considerations, Basil species are like the Peoples of the Earth.
 The Ocimum genus is an “Archetype,” but it is not manifested in physical reality: it only has an informational (genetic) reality.